asmitbm/contributors-guide/pages/Git-and-Github.md

 git status
 ```

-* If everything is good to go, proceed with commiting your changes with a good commit message
+* If everything is good to go, proceed with commiting your changes with a **good commit message**.
+More information on how to write good commit messages can be found on this [page](Commit-guidelines.md).

 ```
 git commit -m "your commit message"